gokkit/goleveldb/README.md

 This is a fork of [syndtr/goleveldb](https://github.com/syndtr/goleveldb) for the sole purpose of using it to access Minecraft Portable Edition exported .mcworld files.

-At this time, only the read function has been changed.
 I have successfully opened and read the db folder of an MCPE .mcworld file with these changes.
-MCPE-compatible writing is not yet implemented.
+I have successfully written terrain blocks into the level and was able to play with the modified terrain.

 My project using this fork: [midnightfreddie/McpeTool](https://github.com/midnightfreddie/McpeTool)